 - Bath: Aromatic baths are also popular forms of aromatherapy.
 The large surface of the warm water in the tub instantly vaporizes the essential oils, sending their particles to your brain.
 Soaking alone relaxes your muscles and your whole physiology, so you enhance the effect of the aromas.
 Try a few drops of Muscle Rest Aroma oil if you are sore from working out.
-The Maharishi Ayurveda therapeutic bath salts combine aromas with natural salts, which are also known to relax muscles.
 Add bath salts right before you enter the tub to enjoy the full potency of their essential oils.
-They come in seven different combinations such as Relaxing, Rejuvenating and Energizing.

 Aromatherapy has so many applications that even if you have a busy schedule you can still enjoy its benefits, by lighting an aroma candle as you cook or bathe, or use a car diffuser while you commute to work.
 Essential oils take up little room, go a long way, yet their effect is very powerful.